ycvnweb/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 * **The `<Refine/>` component**: This component is the entry point of a refine app.
 This is where we add the configurations the application needs.

-* **DataProvider**: A DataProvider in refine is represented as a [React context](https://reactjs.org/docs/context.html) provider in the refine core package which enables a refine app to interact with an API.
+* **dataProvider**: A dataProvider in refine is represented as a [React context](https://reactjs.org/docs/context.html) provider in the refine core package which enables a refine app to interact with an API.
 It also enables the application to easily consume various APIs and data services.
 A data provider sends HTTP requests and receives responses via **predefined** **methods** shown below.

 ```tsx
 import { Refine } from "@pankod/refine-core";